Cavenham Foods: Return to a private company

 In October, Goldsmith told an International Chamber of Commerce Congress in Florida, that Britain was a rotting concoon which was crippling its industry.
 Goldsmith, who had already moved control of Cavenham to France under Generale Occidentale, had started to move control of the business to Hong Kong through his private company General Oriental.
-On the 21 November the FTC confirmed that the formal complaint had been filed, on the grounds that the purchase of Colonial would lead to substantially lessen competition in the grocery market.
+On 21 November the FTC confirmed that the formal complaint had been filed, on the grounds that the purchase of Colonial would lead to substantially lessen competition in the grocery market.
 Cavenham released their half year figures in December, where turnover had risen to £1,081 million from £1,020 million but profits had dropped by £2.4 million to £14.5 million.
 The figures however were not comparable to previous years because of the sale of Generale Alimentaire to Generale Occidentale.